 Students will spend more time listening to lectures than watching or reading

 The ability to capture listeners’ attention is one of the many strengths of podcasting.
-It can be challenging to persuade students to commit thirty minutes of their time to read an article or watching a recorded lecture.
+It can be challenging to persuade students to commit thirty minutes of their time to reading an article or watching a recorded lecture.
 This is due to the fact that both text and video demand the student’s undivided attention; they must be patient while focusing on a single activity.

 As you are surely aware, this is a challenging task, not the least of which is due to the variety of diversions that are just waiting on the following browser tab.

-On the other hand, podcasting is something that can be done in the time that would otherwise be squandered or concurrently with another activity.
+On the other hand, podcasting is something that can be done in time that would otherwise be squandered or concurrently with another activity.
 Students will be far more likely to listen to and digest your content if they can do it while doing something else, such as driving, doing dishes, riding the bus, or working out.
 The topic receives a lot of attention despite the fact that they are already preoccupied with a routine chore.

 Podcasts almost always run for an hour or longer, in contrast to written and video content, which often struggles to attract viewers for more than two or three minutes.
 A history podcast that can last for more than three hours is currently one of the most popular programs in the world.

-Students can more easily catch up on missed material thanks to education podcasts.
+Students can more easily catch up on missed material thanks to education podcasts

 The stress and lack of motivation caused by missing courses might be significant.
 Once you realize that you are falling behind in your work, it is extremely difficult to avoid becoming overwhelmed by the growing backlog of work.